Overview

 }

-// Polymorphism: Virtual methods used in circuit component iteration
+// Polymorphism: Virtual methods used in circuit component

 public virtual void Draw(Graphics gr) { /* Do nothing */ }